1999 war in Dagestan

-The 1999 war in Dagestan, also known as the Dagestan incursions (Война в Дагестане), was an armed conflict that began when the Chechen-based Islamic International Peacekeeping Brigade (IIPB), an Islamist group led by Shamil Basayev, Ibn al-Khattab, Ramzan Akhmadov and Arbi Barayev, invaded the neighboring Russian republic of Dagestan on 7 August 1999, in support of the Shura of Dagestan separatist rebels.
-The war ended with a major victory for the Russian Federation and Republic of Dagestan and the retreat of the IIPB.
-The invasion of Dagestan alongside a series of apartment bombings in September 1999 served as the main casus belli for the Second Chechen War.
+The 1999 war in Dagestan, also known as the Dagestan incursions (Война в Дагестане), was an armed conflict that began when the Ichkerian-based Islamic International Peacekeeping Brigade (IIPB), an Islamist group led by Shamil Basayev, Ibn al-Khattab, Ramzan Akhmadov and Arbi Barayev, invaded the neighboring Russian republic of Dagestan on 7 August 1999.
+They did so in support of the Shura of Dagestan separatist rebels.

+The war ended with a major victory for the Russian Federation and the Republic of Dagestan, and the retreat of the IIPB.
+The invasion of Dagestan, alongside a series of apartment bombings in September 1999, served as the main casus belli for the Second Chechen War.

 Background

 During the inter-war period of 1996 to 1999, a war-ravaged Chechnya descended into chaos and economic collapse.
 Aslan Maskhadov's government was unable to rebuild the region or to prevent a number of warlords from taking effective control.
 The relationship between the government and radicals deteriorated.
 In March 1999, Maskhadov closed down the Chechen parliament and introduced aspects of Sharia.
 Despite this concession, extremists such as Shamil Basayev and the Saudi-born Islamist Ibn Al-Khattab continued to undermine the Maskhadov government.
 In April 1998, the group publicly declared that its long-term aim was the creation of a union of Chechnya and Dagestan under Islamic rule and the expulsion of Russians from the entire Caucasian Region.

 In late 1997, Bagaudtin Kebedov (also known as Bagaudtin Magomedov), the ethnic Avar leader of the radical wing of the Dagestani Wahhabis (Salafists), fled with his followers to Chechnya.
 There he established close ties with Ibn Al-Khattab and other leaders of Chechnya's Wahhabi community.
 In January 1999, Khattab began the formation of an "Islamic Legion" with foreign Muslim volunteers.
 At the same time, he commanded the "peacemaking unit of the Majlis (Parliament) of Ichkeria and Dagestan".
 A series of invasions of Dagestan from Chechnya took place during the inter-war period, culminating in the 1997 attack on a federal military garrison of the 136th Motorized Rifle Regiment near the Dagestani town of Buinaksk.
 Other attacks targeted civilians and Dagestani police on a regular basis.

 In April 1999, Kebedov, the "Emir of the Islamic Djamaat of Dagestan," made an appeal to the "Islamic patriots of the Caucasus" to "take part in the jihad" and participate in "liberating Dagestan and the Caucasus from the Russian colonial yoke."
 According to this "prominent" Wahhabi's vision, proponents of the idea of a free Islamic Dagestan were to enlist in the "Islamic Army of the Caucasus" that he founded, and report to the army's headquarters in the village of Karamakhi for military duty.
 Chechen separatist government official Turpal-Ali Atgeriyev claimed that he alerted the Federal Security Service of the Russian Federation (FSB) Director Vladimir Putin, in the summer of 1999, of the imminent invasion of Dagestan.